Offering the flexibility of online education and support for military students.

-Prior to graduation, you will be required to complete an externship to help you gain valuable on-the-job experience.
-You will work closely with a site preceptor, faculty advisor, and supportive staff in completion of this requirement.
+Prior to graduation, you will complete a required, on-site fieldwork experience to help you gain valuable on-the-job experience.
+You will work closely with a site preceptor, faculty advisor, and supportive staff every step of the way.

 Kaplan University offers multiple start dates, giving you greater flexibility with your education, life, and work schedules.